What is GDP Deflator?

 - It includes prices of investment goods, government services, and exports while excluding prices of imports.
 WPI, for instance, does not consider the service sector.

 - Important changes in the consumption patterns or introduction of new goods or services are automatically reflected in the deflator.

 - WPI or CPI is available on a monthly basis whereas deflator comes with a quarterly or yearly lag after GDP is released.
 Thus, monthly changes in inflation cannot be tracked which does impact its dynamic usefulness.

 The below graph shows the GDP Deflator of the Indian Economy:

-As it can be seen the GDP deflator is steadily increasing from 2012 and is at 128.80 points for 2018.
+As can be seen the GDP deflator is steadily increasing from 2012 and is at 128.80 points for 2018.
 A deflator above 100 is an indication of price levels being higher as compared to the base year (2012 in this case).
-It’s not necessary that inflation is occurring but one can experience deflation after a period of inflation if prices are higher compared to base year.
+It’s not necessary that inflation is occurring but one can experience deflation after a period of inflation if prices are higher compared to the base year.